Tank vs. tankless water heater – which one is better?

 Cons of a Tankless Water Heater

-• Tankless water heaters have a higher purchase cost than a traditional storage tank.
+• Tankless water heaters have a higher purchase cost than a traditional storage tanks.
 The cost of a tankless water heater can range anywhere from $2,000-$4,500 compared to a storage tank water heater which ranges from about $500-$800.

 • They can be output challenged: This means when you are simultaneously taking a shower and doing laundry, the tankless water heater may fail to keep up with the hot water demand of both.
 If multiple showers are in use at the same time, one shower may be quite a bit more chilly than the other.